droider91/country-list/README.md

 # country-list
-Repo to list world's countries and flags, with motion layout animation
+Repo to list world's countries and flags.
+Applied clean archetecture with MVVM in presentation layer Separated layers, to acheive maximum decoupling